-We have audited the accompanying consolidated financial statements of Etihad Etisalat Company (the "Company") and its subsidiaries (collectively the "Group") which comprise the consolidated balance sheet as at 31 December 2015 and the related consolidated statements of income, cash flows and changes in equity for the year then ended and the attached notes (1) through (27) which form an integral part of the consolidated financial statements.

-Management's responsibility for the consolidated financial statements
+We have reviewed the accompanying interim consolidated balance sheet of Etihad Etisalat Company (the "Company") and its subsidiaries (together the "Group") as of 31 December 2015 the related interim consolidated statement of income for the three-month period and the year ended 31 December 2015, the interim consolidated statements of cash flows and changes in equity for the year then ended and the attached notes from 1 to 13 which form an integral part of these interim consolidated financial statements.
+These interim consolidated financial statements are the responsibility of the Group's management and have been prepared by them and submitted to us together with all the information and explanations which we required.
+Our responsibility is to provide a conclusion on the review of these interim consolidated financial statements.